 Best Large Capacity: Cuisinart TOB-260N1 Chef's Convection Toaster Oven

-What We Like: Large interior space, dual cook feature easily goes from baking to broiling
+What We Love: Large interior space, dual cook feature easily goes from baking to broiling

 If you only have room for one countertop appliance, then it might be worth splurging on the Cuisinart Chef's Convection Toaster Oven.
 This 1800-watt toaster oven features Cuisinart's Exact Heat sensor to make sure it maintains a precise, even temperature throughout the bake.